goldfarbas/jekyll_site/collections/_posts/2019-04-25-how-decentralized-is-defi-a-framework-for-classifying-lending-protocols.markdown

 **Interest Rates:** The bZx team controls the interest rate model parameters, allowing the rates to effectively be set centrally.
 There are plans to increase the decentralization of this by allowing token holders to set rates in the future.

 **Development:** Fulcrum contracts are centrally developed and open source.
-The contracts are mutable with a 28-day time lock on core functions.
+The contracts are mutable with a 2-day time lock on core functions.

+## Torque

+All details for https://torque.loans are the same as for Fulcrum as they share the same liquidity pool and contracts.

 ### dYdX